-Support Vector Machines (SVMs) (Vapnik, 1998) are an approximate implementation of structural risk minimisation.
-SVMs are binary classifiers, where the decision boundary is estimated to maximise the margin, the distance from the decision boundary to the closest points from each of the classes.
-They have been found to yield good performance on a wide range of tasks and are suitable for use with data in high dimensional spaces.
-The theory behind SVMs has been extensively described in many papers, for example see (Vapnik, 1998; Steinwart and Christmann, 2008), and is not discussed here.
+Support Vector Machines (SVMs) [2] are an approximate implementation of structural risk minimisation.
+They have been found to yield good performance on a wide range of tasks.
+The theory behind SVMs has been extensively described in many papers, for example see [22], and is not discussed here.
 This section concentrates on how SVMs can be applied to tasks where there is sequence data, for example speech recognition.

 One of the issues with applying SVMs to sequence data, such as speech, is that the SVM is inherently static in nature; "observations" (or sequences) are all required to be of the same dimension.
-A range of dynamic kernels have been proposed that handle this problem, for an overview see (Layton, 2006).
-Of particular interest in this work are those kernels that are based on generative models, such as Fisher kernels (Jaakkola and Hausser, 1999) and generative kernels (Smith and Gales, 2001).
+A range of dynamic kernels have been proposed that handle this problem, for an overview see [23].
+Of particular interest in this work are those kernels that are based on generative models, such as Fisher kernels [8] and generative kernels [9].
 In these approaches a generative model is used to determine the feature-space for the kernel.
-For example a first-order feature-space for a generative kernel with observation sequence Y may be written as
+An example first-order feature-space for a generative kernel with observation sequence Y may be written as